Deeply Learning Deep Inelastic Scattering Kinematics: Machine learning methods

 The fidelity term used in this study is a modification of this, the mean square logarithmic error:

 Due to the universality of neural networks, there is a model that can achieve zero empirical error.
-However, in the presence of noise this means the model can overfit to the data sample and lose its generalizability.
-This problem can be addressed by adding a regularization term to the optimization problem as a penalty for certain irregular behavior.
-Common regularization terms include the $\ell^2$-norm, used to limit the size of the parameters, and the $\ell^1$-norm, which can induce sparse solutions.
-For out analysis we choose the $\ell^1$-regularization.
-The Theorem $1.3$ in~\cite{Candes:2006} and Proposition 27 of~\cite{Zhang:2009} provide an evidence that minimizing the $\ell^1$ norm provides sparse optimal solutions with a minimal number of nonzero elements.
-Well-constructed models should be able to generalize the information from one given sample to any possible event.
-Thus, regularization with the $\ell^1$ norm produces a model determined by a minimal number of parameters so that the optimal solution does not fit completely to the training set and lose its generalizability.
+However, in the presence of noise this means the model can overfit to the data sample and loose its generalisability.
+This problem can be addressed by adding a regularisation term to the optimisation problem as a penalty for certain irregular behaviour.
+Common regularisation terms include the $\ell^2$-norm, used to limit the size of the parameters, and the $\ell^1$-norm, which can induce sparse solutions.
+For out analysis, we choose the $\ell^1$-regularisation.
+The Theorem $1.3$ in~\cite{Candes:2006} and Proposition 27 of~\cite{Zhang:2009} provide an evidence that minimising the $\ell^1$ norm provides sparse optimal solutions with a minimal number of nonzero elements.
+Well-constructed models should be able to generalise the information from one given sample to any possible event.
+Thus, regularisation with the $\ell^1$ norm produces a model determined by a minimal number of parameters so that the optimal solution does not fit completely to the training set and loose its generalisability.

-Therefore, the determination of an the optimal neural network model consists of minimizing this final loss function, the sum of the sample fidelity term and with a weighted regularization term:
+Therefore, the determination of the optimal neural network model consists of minimising this final loss function, the sum of the sample fidelity term and a weighted regularisation term:

-where $\ell$ is defined in Eq.~\ref{eq:loss} and $\lambda$ is a hyperparameter to determine the magnitude of the regularization.
+where $\ell$ is defined in Eq.~\ref{eq:loss} and $\mathcal{R}$ is a hyperparameter to determine the magnitude of the regularisation.

-Expression~\ref{eq:optimization} can be minimized using stochastic gradient methods on batches of the data sample~\cite{Bertsekas:2000}.
+Expression~\ref{eq:optimization} can be minimised using stochastic gradient methods on batches of the data sample~\cite{Bertsekas:2000}.
 The training is accelerated using classical momentum methods~\cite{Sutskever:2013}.
-In particular, by randomly selecting $\omega^0$, appropriately selecting a sequence of step sizes, or learning rates, $\eta^k$ that diminishes to zero, randomly selecting a batch $I \subset \{ 1,...,N \}$, choosing a momentum parameter $\mu$, and by defining:
+In particular, randomly select an initial set of parameters $\omega^0$.
+Select a sequence of step sizes, or learning rates, ${\mathcal{L}}^k$ that diminish to zero.
+Randomly selecting a batch of data with indices $I \subset \{ 1,...,N \}$.
+Choosing a momentum parameter $\mu$.
+By defining:

-Then the sequence $\omega^k$ converges to a set of parameters defining the optimal neural network with the minimal generalization error, in the sense described here.
+Then the sequence $\omega^k$ converges to a set of parameters defining the optimal neural network with the minimal generalisation error, in the sense described here.